President Trump to visit Alabama in wake of tornadoes that killed at least 23

 Experts have estimated that the largest tornado was about a mile wide and at least 24 miles long, though that estimate could increase as surveyors examine the storm's track across the Georgia border, according to Darden.

-The Lee County Emergency Management Agency said the worst of the damage was near the town of Beauregard.
+The Lee County Emergency Management Agency said the worst of the damage was near Beauregard.
 Jones said a trail of intense destruction spanned about a mile and a half wide and a mile long.